 Our notice of privacy practices

-Henry Ford Health System takes pride in protecting and securing your patient information and will provide you with our Notice of Privacy Practices that explains our practices and your rights regarding your patient information.
+Henry Ford Health takes pride in protecting and securing your patient information and will provide you with our Notice of Privacy Practices that explains our practices and your rights regarding your patient information.
 Here you will find some frequently asked questions that may assist you in further understanding those practices.